What is a Solenoid?

 - Stationary core (B): A ferromagnetic cylinder

-- Spring (D): A stainless steel spring that returns the armature to its normal position when the coil is de-energized.
+- Spring (D): A spring that returns the armature to its normal position when the coil is de-energized.

 - Armature (E): Part of the stationary core that moves when the coil is energized, also called the solenoid plunger.

 A magnetic field is generated when current in a solenoid flows through the coil.
 The strength of the field is directly proportional to the current, the number of windings, and the permeability of the stationary core's ferromagnetic material.
-The core works as a magnetic circuit for the magnetic field.
-In other words, the core acts as a closed path that confines the magnetic field.
+The core acts as a closed path that confines the magnetic field.

-The magnetic field induces a force on the armature that either pulls it up or pushes it down.
-The norm is to pull the armature up, but extending the side of the armature close to the stationary core with a pushrod results in the field pushing the armature down.
+The norm is the magnetic field pulls the armature up.
+However, if the side of the armature near the stationary core is extended, the magnetic field pushes the armature down.
 In either scenario, a spring is compressed.
 The armature remains in the position as long as the field remains.
 When the field dissipates, the spring returns the armature to its original position.

 Finally, the shading ring provides a low-impedance path for a high-voltage spike generated when the magnetic field dissipates.
 This diminishes the voltage spike's magnitude and duration, which protects the circuit.